StelFoog/data-storage-paradigms/project/SOLUTIONS.md

 This document contains the SQL commands we have created to perform the queries specified in the project requirements.

+Commands can be automatically generated (i.e. user provided arguments inserted) and used on the database using the `Makefile` arguments provided explicitly (e.g. `year=2021`).
+The queries are generated using javascript which was used since it allowed for easy parsing, validation and string-insertion.
+Node is required for the scripts to run.

 ## Get total lessons per month in a year

 ```SQL